malmostad/wag/pages/forms.md

 ## Exceptions
-If you are deploying an off-the-rack system at City of Malmö that has it's own form styling that can't be normalized or you can't alter the form markup, you can ommit the `malmo-form` class.
+If you are deploying an off-the-rack system at City of Malmö that has it's own form styling that can't be normalized or you can't alter the form markup, you can omit the `malmo-form` class.
 This requires an approved exception from kominteamet@malmo.se.

 ## Single Field Forms
 An input field used together with an action button, most often used for search forms.